zq47/dash-sample-apps/apps/dash-cytoscape-lda/README.md

-# Dash-cytoscape NLP demo for Plotly
+# Dash-Cytoscape LDA demo for Plotly

 This demo app is built using plotly-dash and dash-cytoscape, as an example of a network diagram that may be displayed.